thelegendavanish/secureview/README.md

    http://localhost/secure-view

 ---
-## Use Cases
+## 📌Use Cases
-Online Exams & Certifications
+- Online Exams & Certifications
-Legal & Compliance Documents
+- Legal & Compliance Documents
-Corporate Confidential Reports
+- Corporate Confidential Reports
-Academic Evaluations
+- Academic Evaluations
-Government-sensitive records
+- Government-sensitive records

 ---

-## Conclusion
+## 🏁 Conclusion

-Secure View is not just a PDF viewer — it is a secure document distribution framework that ensures complete ownership, traceability, and protection of sensitive information even after it has been shared.
+Secure View is not just a PDF viewer, it is a secure document distribution framework that ensures complete ownership, traceability, and protection of sensitive information even after it has been shared.